quadruplea0/dotfiles/README.md

 cd dotfiles
 cp * ~/.config/
 ```

+if youre running any other distro try find the packages for urs sorry

-and yep its installed i hope you like them :3
+uhh yeah hope u like these :3